Updated July 24, 2019

 The financial services industry uses a Monte Carlo simulation of possible historical outcomes to construct a "Safe Withdrawal Rate".
-I use a far more conservative approach which uses historical Compound Annual Growth Rates and historical Maximum Drawdowns.
+I use what I believe to be a far more conservative approach which uses historical Compound Annual Growth Rates and historical Maximum Drawdowns.

-I begin with every investor's worst fear ... a Bear Market which begins immediately rather than one which “possibly” occurs sometime in the future.
+I begin with every investor's worst fear ... a Bear Market which begins immediately upon making the investment rather than one which “possibly” occurs sometime in the future.

 Sustainable Withdrawal Rate Calculation

 - Account Balance – Maximum Drawdown = Remaining Balance

 - Remaining Balance x Compound Annual Growth Rate = Average Return

 - Average Return x .667* = Sustainable Annual Return

 - Sustainable Annual Return / Account Balance = Sustainable Withdrawal Rate

 *Leave 1/3 as a safety net for inflation, portfolio growth, and contingencies

 The Conservative Logic of our SWR